frikky/walkoff-apps/README.md

 * RE TheHive issue: https://github.com/TheHive-Project/TheHive/issues/956
 * TheHive webhook that can interact easily: https://github.com/frikky/walkoff-webhook

-## Apps - Should be functional
+## Apps
 * thehive 		- Contains two specific endpoints to interact with TheHive
+* cortex 		- (CHANGE api.yaml for prod) Can find and run analyzers
-* nsa_search	- Has some helper functions useful for JSON & string manipulation
+* helper 		- Has some helper functions useful for JSON & string manipulation
+* splunk		- Can run searches in splunk
+* Carbon Black 	- Can isolate and run process / binary searches in cb

 ## Goal
 * Help analysts leveraging TheHive & MISP be able to automate processes without the need for writing code (This is hard :())